daunkim18/Capstone-Project/README.md

 Traditional dental examination methods involve manual inspections and X-ray imaging, which can be time-consuming, uncomfortable, and costly.
 AI-powered imaging technology presents an innovative alternative by leveraging machine learning techniques to analyze high-resolution intraoral images for cavity detection and plaque assessment.
 This research explores the effectiveness of AI-driven dental imaging, specifically employing the YOLOv8 object detection model to enhance diagnostic accuracy and patient comfort while minimizing reliance on traditional X-rays.
 Our approach involves dataset collection, augmentation, stratified sampling, image preprocessing, structured dataset pipelines and model training to optimize AI-assisted diagnostics.
 This paper will discuss the methodology, findings, and implications for improving efficiency in dental healthcare.

 ## Introduction
-* Overview of traditional dental examination challenges
+- Overview of traditional dental examination challenges
-* Issues with patient anxiety, manual inspection errors, and high costs
+- Issues with patient anxiety, manual inspection errors, and high costs
-* Limitations of X-ray-based diagnostics (scheduling, insurance coverage, radiation exposure)
+- Limitations of X-ray-based diagnostics (scheduling, insurance coverage, radiation exposure)
-* Rise in AI-powered imaging as an alternative solution
+- Rise in AI-powered imaging as an alternative solution
-* Objective: Apply AI-driven imaging (YOLOv8) to improve early diagnosis, accuracy, and workflow in dental clinics
+- Objective: Apply AI-driven imaging (YOLOv8) to improve early diagnosis, accuracy, and workflow in dental clinics

 ## Literature Review
-* Overview of AI in medical image analysis (focus on dental applications)
+- Overview of AI in medical image analysis (focus on dental applications)
-*	Application of YOLO-based object detection in dentistry
+- Application of YOLO-based object detection in dentistry
-* Previous work on automated detection of dental anomalies (plaque, cavities)
+- Previous work on automated detection of dental anomalies (plaque, cavities)
-* Comparison of AI and traditional diagnostic methods
+- Comparison of AI and traditional diagnostic methods
-*	Ethical considerations in AI-based healthcare
+-	Ethical considerations in AI-based healthcare

 ## Methodology
-## Dataset collection
+## Dataset collection:
-- Sourced high-resolution dental image datasets from Kaggle and open-source platforms
+- Collected dental image datasets from Kaggle and open-source platforms
 - Applied stratified sampling to have balanced image representation across dental conditions

-## Preprocessing and Augmentation
-## Preprocessing & Augmentation:
+## Preprocessing and Augmentation:
 - Filtered low-resolution images to retain medium-to-high clarity samples.
 - Applied image transformation methods like image resizing, cropping, rotation, normalization, and annotation.